freebasic/fbfrog/readme.txt

         REPLACE DEFINE OldCBodyTokens "new FB body text"
         - having the old C body tokens allows us to compare and error if the macro changed, in which case the preset must be adjusted
+    - REMOVE DEFINE Identifier works at the same level now, could perhaps be integrated with this

 - version specific parts of preset:
     - should use VERSION blocks in a GROUP to represent